aritraghosh/kusto-translate/README.md

 ## License

-SQL Translator is released under the MIT License.
+KQL Translator is released under the MIT License.